Complete Financial Questionnaire

 to estimate how long you’re going to live.

-But they also look at your family history as sometimes medical conditions are hereditary (a fancy way of saying you’re more likely to get it)
+But they also look at your family history because some medical conditions are hereditary (a fancy way of saying you’re more likely to get it).

 Let’s look at a sample “family history” question from a life insurance application form: